lucasfm95/fiap-tech-challenge-update-fase3/README.md

 1. Ensure Docker is installed and up on your machine.
 2. Ensure rabbitMQ and PostgresDb is running on your machine.
 3. Navigate to the root directory.
-4. Run `docker build -t tech-challenge-insert .` to start the application.
+4. Run `docker build -t tech-challenge-update .` to start the application.
-5. Run `docker run --name tech-challenge-insert -p 8083:80 -d tech-challenge-update` to start the container.
+5. Run `docker run --name tech-challenge-update -p 8083:80 -d tech-challenge-update` to start the container.
 6. The worker will start to listen the queue on rabbitMq.

 ## Running the Tests